Helen Dallimore: Film and television

-Dallimore's film and television work includes Mr. Accident, Mumbo Jumbo, Kangaroo Jack, The Day of the Roses, Two Heads Creek, and The Extra.
-She also featured alongside Glenn Close and Harry Connick, Jr. in the 2001 television remake of the Rodgers and Hammerstein musical, South Pacific.
-She appeared in an episode of the UK television crime drama Midsomer Murders entitled Last Year's Model.
+Dallimore's film and television work includes Mr. Accident, Mumbo Jumbo, Kangaroo Jack, The Day of the Roses, Two Heads Creek and The Extra.
+She also featured alongside Glenn Close and Harry Connick Jr. in the 2001 television remake of the Rodgers and Hammerstein musical, South Pacific.
+She appeared in an episode of the UK television crime drama Midsomer Murders entitled "Last Year's Model".

 Dallimore worked for children's television and provided the voice of Panda in the popular children's TV series Magic Mountain for ABC TV.
 She also appears in the 2009 sketch comedy television series Double Take.

 She has also appeared in a series of TV commercials for All-Bran cereal, also featuring fellow actress and comedian Julia Morris.

-In the summer of 2010, Helen appeared in Home and Away as Mitzy, a friend of Marilyn Chambers, and a psychic who arrived in Summer Bay, reminding Marilyn of her "end date".
-Mitzy later revealed to Marilyn that she was dying of lung cancer.
-A second tumour travelled to her brain and she later died of a stroke brought on by an argument with Marilyn.
+In the summer of 2010, Dallimore appeared in Home and Away as Mitzy, a friend of Marilyn Chambers.

+Since 2018, she has narrated the Australian version of Married at First Sight, taking over from Georgie Gardner since the fifth season.